Terms and Conditions

 (c) is developed independently by the Recipient, provided the Recipient can demonstrate that such development was accomplished by or on behalf of the Recipient without the use of or reference to the disclosing party’s Confidential Information.

 “Data Breach Investigation” has the meaning set forth in clause 16.3(c).

-"Data Incident" means an Eligible Data Breach that has, or is reasonably suspected to have, occurred in respect of any Personal Information the Service Provider has collected, held, used or disclosed in the course of or relating to this agreement.
+“Data Incident” means an Eligible Data Breach that has, or is reasonably suspected to have, occurred in respect of any Personal Information the Supplier has collected, held, used or disclosed in the course of or relating to this agreement.

 “Deliverable” means any report, software, system or other thing created or developed by the Service Provider to meet the requirements of Sims under this Agreement.

 “Developed IP” means any and all intellectual property created, discovered or coming into existence in connection with the provision of the Services under this Agreement.

 “Eligible Data Breach” means an eligible data breach as that term is defined in the Privacy Amendment (Notifiable Data Breaches) Act 2016 (Cth), occurring on or after 22 February 2018.

 “Equipment” means any plant, equipment, tools, appliances or other items used by the Service Provider to provide the Services.

 “Force Majeure Event” means any of the following events or circumstances which are not within the reasonable control of the party affected by it (“Affected Party”):